VfB Lübeck

-VfB Lübeck is a German association football club playing in Lübeck, Schleswig-Holstein in the country's north.
-In addition to its football side the 1,000 member sports club also has departments for badminton, women's gymnastics, handball, and table tennis.
+VfB Lübeck is a German association football club playing in Lübeck, Schleswig-Holstein, in the country's north.
+It is most known for reaching the semifinals of the German Cup in the 2003/2004 season.
+They played in the 2.
+Bundesliga from 1995 to 1997 and 2002 to 2004.
+Their football home stadium is the Stadion an der Lohmühle.

+The club is mostly known for its football department, but it is also successful in table tennis.

 History

 Foundation to WW II

 The earliest origins of the club go back to a pair of predecessor sides; Ballsportverein Vorwärts Lübeck established on 1 April 1919 and Sportvereinigung Polizei Lübeck founded in 1921.